Last updated on January 31, 2026

 Sokenzan, Crucible of Defiance

-Sokenzan, Crucible of Defiance, the red land in the cycle, possibly has the least interesting ability of all of these lands: creating two 1/1 colorless Spirit tokens.
-These tokens aren’t even red, which would occasionally be relevant.
+Sokenzan, Crucible of Defiance, the red land in the cycle, has the least interesting ability of all of these lands: creating tokens.
+These two colorless spirit tokens aren’t even red, which would occasionally be relevant.

-That said, creating two 1/1s at instant speed for four mana (or less if you control legendary creatures) is still good enough when you can also play the card as a land instead.
-Being uncounterable also helps, especially in a blue control-heavy meta.
+That said, creating hasty 1/1s at instant speed for 4 mana (or less if you control legendary creatures) is still good enough when you can also play the card as a land instead.
+Being difficult to counter also helps, especially in any blue control-heavy meta.

-Sokenzan is currently seeing some play in Standard Boros () aggro.
-While the ability may not be used very often, it has a pretty useful interaction with Day/Nightbound cards like Sunrise Cavalier since you aren’t casting a spell when you use the ability, allowing you to trigger day/night flips easier.
+Sokenzan saw some play in Standard when it was legal, and acts as a backup wincon in prison decks in Eternal formats.
+While the ability may not be used very often, it has useful interactions with Cavalcade of Calamity, or daybound/nightbound cards like Sunrise Cavalier since you aren’t casting a spell when you use the ability, allowing you to trigger day/night flips easier.

 Takenuma, Abandoned Mire

-The #3 and #4 spots are incredibly tight.
-I’ve opted for Takenuma, Abandoned Mire to come in the losing slot since it doesn’t quite have the same amount of play outside of Commander.
+I give an edge to Takenuma, Abandoned Mire over Eiganjo even though it doesn’t have the same amount of play outside of Commander.

 Self-mill and graveyard interaction range from good in most decks to excellent in decks that particularly care about the graveyard.
-And you’re probably going to have some legendary creatures in play in Commander, making this a very cheap way to get the best thing from your ‘yard.
-And I’m sure you can find plenty of ways to bring this back to your hand and use it over and over again if you’re interacting with the graveyard.
+Planeswalkers or not, this a cheap way to get the best thing from your ‘yard.
+And I’m sure you can find plenty of ways to bring this land back to your hand and use it over and over again if you interact with the graveyard.

 #2.
 Otawara, Soaring City